devfake/vume/README.md

 <textarea name="description" placeholder="Required"><?php echo inputOld('description'); ?></textarea>
 ```

 If the field has no errors (e.g. by first load of this form), you can store a default value: `inputOld('name', 'default value')`.
-The first parameter need the same value as `name=` from the input/textarea field.
+The first argument need the same value as `name=` from the input/textarea field.

 **Planned:**
 * More validation rules.